tiste/www/en.md

   Realization of a Javascript PoC that brought solutions to a web interface including Drag'n'Drop.

-  We were followed by the Scrum method to build a Symfony 2 backend, as well as an AngularJS frontend.
+  We were followed by the Scrum framework to build a Symfony 2 backend, as well as an AngularJS frontend.

 * #### Developer <small>– Leroy Merlin (via Ineat)<br>June 2015 - June 2015</small>
   Specific devs around the Nao robot in order to animate a talk.